 Issues like asthma and emphysema can prevent sober drivers from providing the full breath needed for the engine to start.
 One Pennsylvania driver, Donna Slagle, has experienced this issue firsthand.
 So far, she has had to have her ignition interlock device replaced twice, with each one recalibrated for the amount of air she can exhale.
 Yet, she still is unable to start her car sometimes because her exhale into the IID still isn’t strong enough.

 With these issues still prevalent in our state, some critics are calling for a loosening of Senate Bill 290.
 Or, at the very least, they are calling for IID manufacturers to give more consideration to those drivers who are unable to give a strong exhale.

-It is true that ignition interlock devices reduce the incidence of drunk driving for those who have them installed, the overall cost and benefits of these devices are questionable at best.
+Ignition interlock devices indeed reduce the incidence of drunk driving for those who have them installed, but the overall cost and benefits of these devices are questionable at best.

 Other ignition interlock device problems